-This is how I incorporate cocoa’s amazing nutrients into my diet: I add a tablespoon to my morning cup O’Joe.
-(1 tablespoon to 2 measured cups of coffee):
+I add a tablespoon to my morning cup O’Joe.
+(1 tablespoon to 2 measured cups of coffee).

-Four years later, and I still drink my first cup of coffee with cocoa, hedging my health benefit bets.
+Since I discovered the goodness of cocoa (years now), I still drink my first cup of coffee with cocoa, or cacao, depending on what I have on hand, hedging my health benefit bets.

 Hot chocolate for ever’one!